Hugoverissimo21/SwimML-FatigueMonitor/README.md

 - `Model DTree.ipynb`: Builds the decision tree model, saved as `model_dtree.pkl`.

-- `Models Results.ipynb`: Compares the performance of the logistic regression, SVM, and decision tree models.
+- `Models (plots).ipynb`: Compares the performance of the logistic regression, SVM, and decision tree models.

 - `report` (folder): Contains the .tex and .bib files used to generate the final report.